-If you’re going for traditional publishing, you’re unlikely to get a massive advance and lots of publicity and attention.
-Actually, this is true for most authors regardless of age, and can be one of the big disappointments of a publishing industry that relentlessly publishes more and more titles every year.
+If you’re seeking traditional publishing, you’re unlikely to get a massive advance and lots of publicity and attention.
+Actually, this is true for most authors regardless of age, and can be one of the great disappointments of a publishing industry that relentlessly publishes more and more titles every year.

 If you’re an older author though, it might be possible to feel more equanimity about this.
 Since you’ve done plenty of things already in your life, publishing a book can be another thing you’ve done, another goal achieved, rather than the only thing that matters.

 You may have more on your plate than a younger writer, in terms of responsibilities, and therefore will need to make time to write, and then to edit, and then to seek publication.
 This will not be easy, and may mean delegating some tasks to others in your life in order to make room for something for yourself.

 On the other hand, you may well have more stability than a younger writer, in areas such as your relationships and finances.
 Hopefully, you will also have the discipline to stick to a new project because you’ve learned a lot from all your earlier projects.

 You will need to know that, as you’re learning new skills, you will need practice.
 You won’t write a brilliant book on the first draft.
 You might need to write a practice book before you write something you can sell.